In this step, you get to know the most important API functions of preCICE: initialize, advance, and finalize.

 What do they do?

 • advance needs to be called after the computation of every time step to advance the coupling.
 As an argument, you have to pass the solver’s last time step size (dt).
-Again, the function returns the next maximum time step size you can use (preciceDt).
-More importantly, it maps coupling data between the coupling meshes, it communicates coupling data between the coupled participants, and it accelerates coupling data.
+Additionally, it maps coupling data between the coupling meshes, it communicates coupling data between the coupled participants, and it accelerates coupling data.
 One could say the complete coupling happens within this single function.

 • finalize frees the preCICE data structures and closes communication channels.